 Niacin (Vitamin B3) for Cats

 Perhaps even more pivotal than the benefits of niacin are the drawbacks of insufficient amounts.
-A cat that lacks niacin in their diet will be at risk of dermatitis.
+A cat that lacks niacin in her diet will be at risk of dermatitis.
 A lack of this vitamin also encourages the onset of feline cognitive dysfunction in senior cats.

 Vitamin C for Cats

-They don’t rely on this vitamin to keep coughs and colds at bay.
+Cats don’t rely on this vitamin to keep coughs and colds at bay.
 However, it does boost the production of collagen.
 This prevents your cat’s joints from becoming arthritic.

 Vitamin D for Cats